JRKaran7/1000130-KARAN_AMOL_RAJANKAR/README.md

 ### Approach
 Here is how the Software Development Life Cycle (SDLC) helped me create the faint detection system: - </br>
 #### 1. Planning:
 Having discussed this with my teachers and family members, I found that there is a higher rate of injuries due to falling in homes and fainting that needs to be resolved.
-So, I thought of using computer vision to make a faint detection system that can detect four different poses: sitting, standing, walking, and fainting.
+So, I thought of using computer vision to make a faint detection system that can detect three different poses: sitting, standing, and fainting.
 Along with this, when fainting is detected, it will WhatsApp message the closest family member.
 I came up with this idea because my grandparents had recently met with two fainting episodes that my family feels need to be detected immediately and provide them immediate help before it becomes too late.
 Keeping this in mind, I generated a base problem statement with statistics, which will help me work on my project.
-I had first thought of detecting only fainting, but then I decided to even detect sitting, walking, and standing so that the accuracy of detecting fainting increases. <br>
+I had first thought of detecting only fainting, but then I decided to even detect sitting, and standing so that the accuracy of detecting fainting increases.
+After researching about pose detection, I went through the concept of combining advanced computer vision techniques with photoplethysmography (ppg).
+This made me think about combining heart rate detection with faint detection so that the affected individual's vitals can also be recorded. <br>

 #### 2. Defining:-
-• Required Python computer vision, media pipe, and WhatsApp message coding experience.
+• Required Python computer vision, media pipe, scipy, and WhatsApp message coding experience.
 I learnt about it through many YouTube videos and websites like GeeksForGeeks, Java Tutorials, etc. <br>
 • Used websites like vector images and Shutterstock to download different sitting, standing, and fainting videos.
 Added 15 videos for each pose to increase accuracy. <br>
-• Asked ChatGPT to provide the different landmarks of the body to detect four different poses. <br>
+• Asked ChatGPT to provide the different landmarks of the body to detect three different poses. <br>
-• Finally, understood the use of pywhatkit for the code to send the WhatsApp message to the provided number.
+• Finally, understood the use of pywhatkit and scipy.signal for the code to send the WhatsApp message to the provided number and record the heartbeat respectively.
 This will be the final output of the code. <br>

 #### 3. Designing:
 • Began designing the faint detection.
-It is a working detection system that checks four different poses.
-If fainting is detected, then it sends a WhatsApp message to the given number saying that fainting has been detected. <br>
+It is a working detection system that checks three different poses.
+If fainting is detected, then it sends a WhatsApp message to the given number saying that fainting has been detected along with the last recorded heartbeat. <br>
 • Designed a storyboard to express how this detection system can be beneficial and a requirement for all houses. <br>
-• Finally, design a flowchart to show the system process from the start to the end. <br>
+• Finally, designed a flowchart to show the system process from the start to the end. <br>
 ![image](https://github.com/user-attachments/assets/41718f8f-9709-4117-add2-2a955c31c8d2) <br>
 (Figure 2: Storyboard for the model, https://www.canva.com/)
 ![image](https://github.com/user-attachments/assets/2e43c485-0073-4831-9825-5c2d592049b2) <br>